Crystal-GFN: sampling crystals with desirable properties and constraints: Related Work

-As most methods in the literature directly sample 3D positions, they struggle to embed essential physicochemical constraints like energy minimisation, dihedral angles geometric constraints or bonding preferences between different atom types, often leading to physically unrealistic and unstable structures.
-In our proposed model, we incorporate domain knowledge from materials science and crystallography to sequentially build materials by selecting the space group, composition and lattice parameters while imposing compatiblity and validity constraints.
-Therefore, the generated crystals adhere to additional fundamental principles and constraints and result in more physically viable structures.
+Overall, existing generative models for crystal structures struggle to embed essential physicochemical constraints, often leading to physically unrealistic and unstable structures.
+To tackle this, we incorporate domain knowledge from materials science and crystallography to sequentially build materials by selecting the space group, composition and lattice parameters while imposing hard compatiblity and validity constraints.
+Therefore, the crystal structures sampled by Crystal-GFN are always valid, resulting in more physically viable structures.
+One core advantage of using GFlowNets to generate crystals is their ability to discover diverse structures with a given target property (mode-mixing).
+Finally, there is no conceptual restriction in the number of distinct elements / space groups that we can incorporate.